Note: This document is for an older version of GRASS GIS that is outdated. You should upgrade, and read the current addon manual page.

 DESCRIPTION

 The Multivariate Environmental Similarity (MES) surfaces was proposed by Elith et al (2010) [1] and originally implemented in the Maxent software.
-The MES provides a measure of the proportional distance of any points (in the projection data) with respect to the range of individual covariates from the reference data.
+The MES provides a measure of the portional distance of any points (in the projection data) with respect to the range of individual covariates from reference data.
 More precisely, the MES represents how similar a point is to a reference set of points, with respect to a set of predictor variables (V1, V2, ...).
-The values in the MESS are influenced by the full distribution of the reference points.
-So, sites within the environmental range of the reference points but in relatively unusual environments will have a smaller value than those in very common environments.
+The values in the MESS are influenced by the full distribution of the reference points, so that sites within the environmental range of the reference points but in relatively unusual environments will have a smaller value than those in very common environments".
 See the supplementary materials of Elith et al. (2010) [1] for more details.

-r.mess computes the MES and the individual similarity layers (IES - the user can select to delete these layers) and, optionally, several other layers that help to further interpret the MES values.
+r.mess computes the MES and the individual similarity layers (IES - the user can select to delete these layers) and optionally a number of other layers that help to further interpret the MES values

 NOTES